TO THE SHAREHOLDERS

 attached to any business.
 The risks could be external, internal, or a combination of both.

-trends would also impact business of the Company.
+economic trends would also impact business of the Company.
 Such risks will be continuously

 monitored and appropriate action will be taken by the Company to minimize the same.

-Internal risks comprise operating risks, financial risks and business risk.
+Internal risks comprise operating risks, financial risks, and business risk.
 The Company

-will take effective steps to deal with such risks
+will take effective steps to deal with such risks.

 Each business segment has been informed to identify and report